Overview

 clients) include historical relationship with FPTW, financial strength, reputation, execution

 capabilities, pricing, research, and service.
-In seeking best execution, the determinative factor is not
+In seeking best execution, the determinative factor is

-into consideration the full range of a broker-dealer’s services, including the value of research
+taking into consideration the full range of a broker-dealer’s services, including the value of research

 provided, execution capability, commission rates, and responsiveness.
 The brokerage commissions